kimtasticc/MidtermProject-POS/README.md

 # MidtermProject-POS
-This project requires setup.
+The first thing this project will do when it runs is call the Setup.Run() method.
+The Setup.Run() method will attempt to create and initialze a C:\MidTerm\Product.txt file.
-Please copy the Product.txt file from the project files into a C:\MidTermProject folder on your machine.
+If you encounter an error during this setup, simply copy the Product.txt file from the project files to that directory on your machine.